AUD/NZD sees slight uptick ahead of RBNZ decision, hawkish RBA

-- New Zealand's struggling economy still causes worries, as the market awaits the RBNZ meeting later this week.
+- AUD/NZD saw a mild increase in Tuesday's session but cleared most of its gains.

-- The RBA continues its hawkish tone, creating a favorable outlook for the Aussie.
+- RBNZ decision comes up later in the Asian session with a hold priced in.

-Following a climb to the highest level since mid-May and gaining more than 1.20% since late June, the AUD/NZD buyers stepped back to secure some gains but the pair is poised for some consolidation.
-The Reserve Bank of New Zealand (RBNZ)'s Wednesday meetup and while New Zealand's economic performance still shows signs of struggle, fundamentals lean in favor of the Aussie.
+- The RBA maintains its hawkish tone, promoting a more favorable outlook for the Aussie.

-In New Zealand, the focus is on ongoing concerns such as the sluggish economic outlook and the coming meetings of the RBNZ on Wednesday where a hold is priced in.
-Other mid-tier data this week include the Consumer Inflation expectations and NZ PMIs on Wednesday and Thursday which might fuel moves on the NZD dynamics.
+After a climb to the highest level since early May, the AUD/NZD buyers have cleared some gains and the pair faces some consolidation.
+The market awaits the Reserve Bank of New Zealand (RBNZ) decision later on Tuesday where the Official Cash Rate (OCR) is expected to be maintained at 5.50%.

-Despite markets betting on a 60% probability of a rate hike by the end of the year, as shown in the RBNZ’s May rate path projection, the market strongly anticipates a November rate cut.
-Some even foresee an earlier cut in October, considering New Zealand's slowing growth.
+Despite markets betting on a 60% probability of a rate hike by the end of the year, as suggested in the RBNZ’s May rate path projection, the disinflationary process brought on by New Zealand’s sluggish growth outlook leans the market towards an early rate cut in October, with a November cut fully priced in.
+In that sense, the Monetary Policy Statement for any possible insights will be closely looked at.

-Meanwhile, in Australia, the latest hot inflation data has ramped up market expectations.
-The market now suggests an almost 40% chance of a 25 bps rate hike on the September 24 meeting of the Reserve Bank of Australia (RBA), rising to around 50% by November 5.
-The RBA recently has been contemplating raising rates, thus benefiting the Aussie.
+On the other hand, in Australia, the latest hot inflation data has increased market expectations, suggesting high chances of a 25 bps rate hike at the Reserve Bank of Australia (RBA)'s September 24 meeting, which rises to nearly 50% by November 5.
+Other than the RBNZ decision there won’t be any significant highlight the bank’s decision will dictate the pace of the pair for the rest of the week.

 AUD/NZD technical analysis

-Short-term, the AUD/NZD maintains a bullish stance, though the looming potential for a correction as indicated by nearing overbought conditions warrants caution.
-The Relative Strength Index (RSI) sits close to 70 and the Moving Average Convergence Divergence (MACD) continues to display rising green bars on the chart.
+Short-term, the AUD/NZD maintains a bullish stance clarified by the recent gains.
+However, nearing overbought conditions suggests the potential for a correction.
+The Relative Strength Index (RSI) and the Moving Average Convergence Divergence (MACD) both indicate that a correction may be looming as buyers lose steam.

 AUD/NZD daily chart